HaikuTeam/animator/QA.md

-Create keyframes in the timeline by pairing on-stage edits with changes to the scrubber position Create keyframes in the timeline by editing property input fields Reorder the z-index of elements using the on-stage context menu Reorder the z-index of elements using timeline row drag-and-drop Add/modify/remove transitions in the timeline
+Create keyframes in the timeline by pairing on-stage edits with changes to the scrubber position Create keyframes in the timeline by editing property input fields Reorder the z-index of elements using the on-stage context menu Reorder the z-index of elements using timeline row drag`-and-drop Add/modify/remove transitions in the timeline
 Create, drag, and delete keyframes and transitions Create, drag, and delete multiple keyframes and multiple transitions at the same time